QData/deep2Read/zzAbout.md

-### Course Grading Policy
-  The grade will be calculated as follows:
-+ 60% for the participation and in-class paper presentations/discussions
-+ 40% for the reading assignments (we have a total of 30 classes in the Fall)

 ### Logistics Information
 + Announcements are being emailed to the course mailing list.
 + A welcome note will be sent to the mailing  list early in the semester.
-+ If you do not receive the welcome message by Sept 1, 2017, please send mail to the instructor.
 + Errata and answers to questions are being discussed and answered on the course emailist.